coriocactus/claudia.vim/README.md

 > for one of you holds the secret.
 We come here not as conquerors, but as
 > liberators, to return control of this editor (and the motional joy of
 > copying-and-pasting someone else's solution) to the people.
 And at the first
-> signs of interference from AI agents, or of those people attempting to
+> signs of interference from AI agents - which Github Copilot is not, or of
-> install Cursor or Windsurf, this plugin, this AI wrapper, will unleash
+> those people attempting to install Cursor or Windsurf, this plugin, this AI
-> claudia.
+> wrapper, will unleash claudia.
 For now, martial law is in effect.
-Return to your computers, hold
+Return to
-> your keyboards close, and top-up your Anthropic account.
-Tomorrow you claim
+> your computers, hold your keyboards close, and top-up your Anthropic account.
-> what is rightfully yours.
+> Tomorrow you claim what is rightfully yours.
 > <br><br>[Fragment discovered in /var/log/vimrc.ancient, circa 2025 AD.](https://www.youtube.com/watch?v=XMjB2jjfw8w&t=157s)

 ## Credit